Aditya Rastogi

 I graduated with a dual degree (bachelors and masters) from the Department of Computer Science and Engineering at IIT Kharagpur in Jul'21.
 I am fortunate to have been advised by Prof. Partha Pratim Chakrabarti and Prof. Aritra Hazra for my bachelor's and master's theses, in which I worked on self-supervised learning in computer vision.

 I am interested in developing agents that can operate in the real world.
 I want to develop models that can do reasoning, in addition to the current tasks that they are good at.
-I have also worked as a digital consultant in Tokyo, Japan, because of which I can speak a bit of Japanese as well.
+I have also worked as a digital consultant in Tokyo, Japan.

-I have done research internships at the University of British Columbia, Vancouver and the University of Sydney.
+I have done research internships at the University of British Columbia and the University of Sydney.
 I worked on large scale pattern matching and facial landmarks detection, respectively, in these internships.
 I have also interned at Goldman Sachs in Summer 2020.
-I like to simplify fascinating complex concepts (which often requires going back to first principles) through my blog posts, and visualizations.
+I like to simplify complex concepts (which often requires going back to first principles) through my blog posts, and visualizations.

 Email / CV / Transcript / Twitter / Github / LinkedIn